Dynatrace/AWSDevOpsTutorial/README.md

 ### Dynatrace Problem Notification

 Every time a problem ticket is opened Dynatrace can notify external tools, e.g: ServiceNow, PagerDuty, xMatters, JIRA, AWS API Gateways, ... about this problem.
 For our purposes we can let Dynatrace call an AWS Lambda function that we expose through a public API Gateway.
 Our CloudFormation Stack already created that endpoint for us.
 Go back to your CloudFormation Output list and find the link for the output *HandleDynatraceProblemEndpoint*.
-It shoudl be something like: https://abcdefgh.execute-api.us-west-2.amazonaws.com/v1/HandleDynatraceProblem
+It should be something like: https://abcdefgh.execute-api.us-west-2.amazonaws.com/v1/HandleDynatraceProblem

 **Alerting Profiles**
 In Dynatrace we can now configure our Problem Notification Integration to always call that endpoint in case a problem is detected.
 But instead of pushing ALL problems to this endpoint we can configure a so called "Alerting Profile" which allows us to only notify in case certain events happen on certain entities.
 In our case we only want to push Problems that happen in our Production Environment to this endpoint.
 In Dynatrace go to Settings - Alerting - Alerting Profiles and lets create a new Profile called ProductionService.
 In that profile we are only interested in Error, Slowdown and Custom Alerts for those entities that have the DeploymentGroup:Production tag on it.
 So - thats our services that are deployed by CodeDeploy and where that environment variable is passed: